-The Carlin Springs Elementary School community is committed to partnering with families in the education of their children in accordance with the federal Elementary and Secondary Education Act (ESEA), most recently reauthorized as the Every Student Succeeds Act of 2015 (ESSA), along with the National PTA Standards, and Arlington Public Schools Family Engagement Policy and Policy Implementation Procedures (PIP).
+The Carlin Springs Elementary School community is committed to partnering with families in the education of their children in accordance with the federal Elementary and Secondary Education Act (ESEA), most recently reauthorized as the Every Student Succeeds Act of 2015 (ESSA) and Arlington Public Schools Family Engagement Policy and Policy Implementation Procedures (PIP).

 To ensure that all students in Carlin Springs Elementary School improve achievement and meet state and local standards, a partnership between school and family is essential.
 Our school believes in a shared responsibility of families and school staff for supporting students’ intellectual, personal, social, and emotional development to help them achieve their full potential.
 Families are significant stakeholders who engage in their child’s education to the maximum extent feasible and the school is committed to working with families in the following ways.